How to Use IoT Devices to Monitor Structural Health in Real Estate?

 For instance, vibration sensors monitor the vibrational behavior of a structure and can detect any abnormal changes, which could indicate potential damage.
 Temperature sensors, on the other hand, can help identify any issues related to thermal stress in a structure.

-In parallel : How Can Real Estate Portfolios Adjust to Changes in Remote Work Trends?
+Also to see : How Can Real Estate Portfolios Adjust to Changes in Remote Work Trends?

 The data collected by these IoT devices can be transmitted in real-time and analyzed to assess the condition of a structure and detect any potential issues before they escalate into major problems.